Since you have decided to take the heat and design your website on your own for your small business, there is something we can do to help!

 A webpage needs to have a visual hierarchy.
 It is the arrangement, color, size, and contrast of all the visual elements relative to each other to a particular order that the human eye preferably sees it.

-The visual hierarchy is utilized by web designers to guide their visitor’s attention towards the significant elements first towards the least.
+Web designers utilize the visual hierarchy to guide their visitor’s attention towards the significant elements first towards the least.

 Image Source: Pinterest

-It requires your website layout including various elements such as size, position, color, format, etc managed from low visual prominence to high visual prominence.
+It requires your website layout to include various elements such as size, position, color, format, etc managed from low visual prominence to high visual prominence.